THOM DUMA FINE JEWELERS

 The result is the wonderfully flowing environment you see today.

-And just to make sure his dad would always be recognized as part of the business community in the town, which had been so good to his family, Tom, Jr. renamed the business Thom Duma Fine Jewelry in Thom, Sr.'s honor.
+And just to make sure his dad would always be recognized as part of the business community in the town, which had been so good to his family, Tom, Jr. renamed the business Thom Duma Fine Jewelers in Thom, Sr.'s honor.

 And thus, a legacy, born in the 19th century, bears new fruit in the 21st century, with a glittering outlook for enduring beyond.